astoycos/Basic_Deep_Learning/README.md

             0002.jpg
             ...
 ```
+The data was split into 70% training, 30% validation following industry standard guidelines.
 Lastly it creates a test directory and loads all of the test images into it for further possible model verification and testing

 ### 2. pneumonia_posneg_model.py